cobbm/node-TZXParse/README.md

 # node-TZXParse
 A parser/serializer for TZX (ZX Spectrum) tape files written in JavaScript for Node.JS

+This parser was reverse engineered via the detailed description of the .tzx format available at: http://k1.spdns.de/Develop/Projects/zasm/Info/TZX%20format.html

 # This project is not complete!
 The currently supported block types are:
 1. `0x10`: Standard speed data block